shurankain/bbse-java/README.md

 ## Purpose

-This project aims to **learn, understand, and demonstrate algorithmic concepts** by building a reusable Java library for binary decision path encoding.
-Originally developed in Rust, this version is API-compatible and test-aligned.
+BBSE (Backward Binary Search Encoding) provides a lightweight and deterministic method for encoding integers in known sorted ranges using binary decision paths.
+It is designed for real-world use in indexing, image compression, embedded systems, and anywhere prefix-free representations are beneficial.

+This Java version mirrors the original Rust implementation and includes full test coverage.

 ---